maniospas/Blombly/docs/basics/io.md

 Instantiating a server is as simple as calling `routes=std::server(port)`, where the port is provided.
 The server starts running immediately, and you can dynamically add or remove routes from it.
-Execute client request through the file system, as desribed above.
+Execute client request through the file system, as described above.

 <br>